How it’s changed!

 Writing your own posts can feel like the easiest of them all.

 Because suddenly, the pressure’s off.

 Of course, the caption will vary depending on what type of post it is.

-If you’re posting an image or a video, then LinkedIn will shorten your caption and other users will only see two lines of text before the content.
+If you’re posting an image or a video, LinkedIn will shorten your caption, so users will only see two lines of text before the content.